Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 # Sara Zaki's Weekly Reports

 ## Week 8 (10/12 - 10/19)
+I recieved a haptic controller from Jeff this week and soldered (for the first time).
 I had some trouble flashing my code to get the vibrating motor working, so I renamed the device from 'Enigmatic Photon 2 / P2s' (which was apparentyl too long and casued issues), to just 'Enigmatic' such that it is easier to work with.
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/d9329e0a-8279-4771-ba92-670e45187acc)

 Successfully flashed my Photon2